The progressive muscle relaxation (PMR) before sleep

 smartsleep Schlafmagazin Progressive Muskelentspannung im Liegen vor dem Schlaf

-PMR can be performed while sitting or lying down and should ideally be practiced regularly so that it works optimally and can also be used quickly in acute anxiety or stressful situations.
-In a course you can learn the sequence of the PMR yourself.
-There, the therapist or course leader reads out instructions.
-With a CD or video, you can listen to instructions and practice progressive muscle relaxation at home.
+The PMR can be carried out while sitting or lying down and should ideally be practiced regularly so that it works optimally and can be used quickly even in acute anxiety or stressful situations.
+You can learn the PMR sequence yourself in a course.
+There the therapist or course leader reads out instructions.
+With a CD or video you can also listen to instructions at home and train progressive muscle relaxation.
 There are shorter and longer exercise sequences that last up to 30 minutes.

 5. Instructions for a short exercise sequence in the PMR

 Our example instructions are a short exercise that can be tried out quickly and easily in everyday life.
-You can listen to an audio file of me reading this guide in our sleep sounds.
-Listen now🎧
+You can find an audio file to listen to in which I read these instructions in our sleep sounds.
+Listen now 🎧

-Sit or lie down, relaxed and as comfortable as possible.
-Wear loose clothing, remove any interfering items like glasses or belts, and make sure you have enough freedom of movement.
-A comfortable room temperature and lighting and closing your eyes during the exercise can help you to draw attention completely inward and on your own perception.
+Sit or lie down in a relaxed position and assume a position that is as comfortable as possible.
+Wear loose clothing, remove any distracting items such as glasses or belts, and make sure you have enough room to move around.
+A comfortable room temperature and lighting and closing your eyes during the exercise can help you focus your attention fully inward and on your own awareness.

-Lie down or sit comfortably, rest your arms loosely beside your body, or place your hands on your thighs.
+Lie or sit down comfortably, rest your arms loosely next to your body or place your hands on your thighs.
 Close your eyes and prepare yourself to relax.
-Feel the solid ground beneath you and concentrate entirely on yourself and feeling.
+Feel the solid ground beneath you and concentrate entirely on yourself and the feeling.

-Arms - Now bring your attention to the right and left arm.
-Clench your hands into fists and bend your arm.
+Arms – Now direct your attention to the right and left arms.
+Clench your hands into a fist and bend your arm.
 Now tense your hands, your forearms and your upper arms tightly.
 Pay attention to the tension and feel the strength of your muscles (5 seconds of tension).
-Now relax your arms, open your hands and calmly place them back next to your body.
+Now relax your arms, open your hands and place them quietly next to your body again.

-Face - Now tense your whole face.
-Frown, draw your eyebrows together and clench your jaw tightly (5 seconds tension).
-Now relax your face and try to relax every muscle completely.
-Notice how your forehead, cheeks, and jawline feel.
+Face – Now tense your entire face.
+Frown your forehead, draw your eyebrows together tightly and also tense your jaw tightly (5 seconds of tension).
+Now relax your face and try to completely relax every muscle.
+Notice how your forehead, cheeks, and jaw feel.

-Neck - Raise your head forward onto your chest and tighten your neck muscles (5 seconds of tension).
+Neck – Lift your head forward onto your chest and tense your neck muscles (5 seconds of tension).
 Slowly let your head fall back and notice how your neck relaxes.
 How does it feel?
-Does your head feel heavy on the ground or does it feel light?
+Does your head rest heavily on the floor or does it feel very light?

-Shoulders - Now pull your shoulders up towards your ears and hold them there (5 seconds tension).
-Let your shoulders drop again, lay them down very loosely and let go of the tension completely.
+Shoulders – Now pull your shoulders far up towards your ears and hold them there (5 seconds of tension).
+Let your shoulders sink again, rest them very loosely and let go of the tension completely.

-Abs - Now focus on your core, tighten your abs and tighten your abdomen and lumbar area (5 seconds of tension).
-Release the tension, feel into yourself.
-Feel your chest, stomach, belly relax again.
+Abdomen - Now concentrate on the center of your body, tighten your abdominal muscles and ensure tension in the stomach and lumbar area (5 seconds of tension).
+Release the tension, feel within yourself.
+Feel your chest, your stomach, your stomach relax again.

-Legs - Now tighten your glutes and hamstrings, buttocks together, stretch your length and stretch your feet and toes out (5 seconds of tension).
-Gently lower your legs back down and completely release the tension.
-Consciously perceive where your body is resting and feel how your lower legs, thighs and buttocks relax again, right down to your back.
+Legs – Now tense your glutes and thigh muscles, pull your butt together, stretch yourself completely and stretch your feet and toes out wide (5 seconds of tension).
+Gently put your legs back down and let go of the tension completely.
+Be consciously aware of where your body is resting and feel how your lower legs, thighs and buttocks relax again into your back.
 Breathe in deeply and exhale very slowly.
-Feel how the tension in your body slowly relaxes.
-Pay attention to your sensations, thoughts.
+Feel how the tension in your body slowly disappears.
+Pay attention to your feelings, thoughts.
 How does it feel?
-Let your thoughts go, enjoy the relaxation and take in the moment within yourself.
+Let your thoughts wander, enjoy the relaxation and take in the moment within yourself.

 (pause)

-When you are ready, slowly return to this space, to the here and now.
-Move your hands and arms, bring some movement back into your legs and feel your body slowly activate.
-Open your eyes when you are ready and slowly sit back up.
+When you are ready, slowly return to this space, to the now and here.
+Move your hands and arms, bringing some movement back into your legs and feeling your body slowly activate.
+When you are ready, open your eyes and slowly stand back up.

 6. Conclusion

-• Progressive muscle relaxation or muscle relaxation is a simple method of relaxation to relieve mental stress, anxiety and tension and promotes relaxation and sleep.
+• Progressive muscle relaxation or muscle relaxation is a simple relaxation method against mental stress, anxiety and tension and promotes relaxation and falling asleep.

-• Progressive muscle relaxation involves tensing and relaxing different muscle groups in a targeted manner in order to promote deep relaxation in the body and mind.
+• With progressive muscle relaxation, different muscle groups are selectively tensed and relaxed one after the other in order to promote deep relaxation in the body and mind.

-• There are short and longer progressive muscle relaxation exercise sequences that can be practiced on a regular basis.
+• There are short and longer exercise sequences of progressive muscle relaxation that can be practiced regularly.

 Greetings and see you soon!